1981

 (a place in Basildon - with friendly permission of © Julieanne Savage)

-it seems the band members felt forced to statements like these:
+the band members felt forced to explain:

-Our music’s not futurist.
+Our music's not Futurist.
 Vince just writes pop songs."[16]

 Vince: "I think the word pop is really good because it's light and happy.
 I